Designing The Right Realty Team For Your Success

 - You need other people to handle tasks that are outside your core business.
 If you’re spending all day showing properties, answering phone calls, managing marketing efforts, and keeping up with paperwork, then there will be little time left for anything else.
 Hire an assistant who can take care of those tasks so that you have time to focus on what matters most.

 - You need other people to manage your listings, so they’re constantly being promoted online, in print ads, and through social media channels like Facebook and Instagram.
-If you want your listings to sell quickly, you need someone to promote properties online.
+If you want your listings to sell quickly, you need someone to promote properties online and use social media scheduling tools.

 Important Team Members You Must Hire For a Successful Realtor Team: